awsdocs/aws-private-ca-user-guide/doc_source/ca-hierarchy.md

 ![\[Diagram of a more complex CA hierarchy.\]](http://docs.aws.amazon.com/acm-pca/latest/userguide/images/multilevel-ca-tree.png)

 This hierarchy contains three roots, one for Internal Operations and two for External Operations \(one root CA for each product line\)\.
-It also illustrates multiple certification depths, with two levels of CA for Internal Operations and three levels for External Operations\.
+It also illustrates multiple certification path length, with two levels of CA for Internal Operations and three levels for External Operations\.

-The use of separated root CAs and additional depth on the External Operations side is a design decision serving business and security needs\.
+The use of separated root CAs and additional subordinate CA layers on the External Operations side is a design decision serving business and security needs\.
 With multiple CA trees, the PKI is future\-proofed against corporate reorganizations, divestitures, or acquisitions\.
 When changes occur, an entire root CA hierarchy can move cleanly with the division it secures\.
 And with two levels of subordinate CA, the roots CAs have a high level of isolation from the level 3 CAs that are responsible for bulk\-signing the certificates for thousands or millions of manufactured items\.

 On the internal side, corporate web and internal computer operations complete a two\-level hierarchy\.
 These levels allow web administrators and operations engineers to manage certificate issuance independently for their own work domains\.
 The compartmentalization of PKI into distinct functional domains is a security best practice and protects each from a compromise that might affect the other\.
 Web administrators issue end\-entity certificates for use by web browsers throughout the company, authenticating and encrypting communications on the internal website\.
 Operations engineers issue end\-entity certificates that authenticate data center hosts and computer services to one another\.
 This system helps keep sensitive data secure by encrypting it on the LAN\.

 ## Setting length constraints on the certification path<a name="length-constraints"></a>

-The structure of a CA hierarchy is defined and enforced by the *basics constraints extension* that each certificate contains\.
+The structure of a CA hierarchy is defined and enforced by the *basics constraints* extension that each certificate contains\.
 The extension defines two constraints:
 + `cA` – Whether the certificate defines a CA\.
 If this value is *false* \(the default\), then the certificate is an end\-entity certificate\.
-+ `pathLenConstraint` – The maximum *additional* depth of a certification path that includes the certificate\.
++ `pathLenConstraint` – The maximum number of lower\-level subordinate CAs that can exist in a valid chain of trust\.
+The end\-entity certificate is not counted because it is not a CA certificate\.

 A root CA certificate needs maximum flexibility and does not include a path length constraint\.
-This allows the root to define a certification path of any depth\.
+This allows the root to define a certification path of any length\.

 **Note**
 ACM Private CA limits the certification path to five levels\.